Rokiis1/roadmap/types_of_testing/static_testing.md

 <details>
     <summary>Overview:</summary>

-1. **Manager:** Decides what is to be reviewed and provides resources such as staff time for the review.

-2. **Author:** The person who created the document under review and is responsible for fixing any identified issues.

-3. **Moderator:** Ensures the effective running of the review meeting, including mediation, time management, and maintaining a safe review environment.
+1. **Manager:**
+    - **Decides Scope:** Determines what documents or code will be reviewed.
+    - **Provides Resources:** Allocates necessary resources, including staff time and tools, to support the review process.
+    - **Supports Review:** Ensures that the review process aligns with organizational goals and provides the necessary support for its execution.

+2. **Author:**
+    - **Creates Document:** Responsible for creating the document or code that is being reviewed.
+    - **Fixes Issues:** Addresses and resolves any defects or issues identified during the review.
+    - **Provides Clarifications:** Offers explanations and clarifications about the document to the review team as needed.

+3. **Moderator:**
+    - **Facilitates Meeting:** Leads the review meeting, ensuring it runs smoothly and stays on schedule.
+    - **Mediates Discussions:** Manages discussions to keep them focused and productive.
+    - **Maintains Environment:** Ensures a respectful and constructive review environment.

 4. **Scribe:** Records all details during the review meeting, including decisions and new anomalies found.

-5. **Reviewers:** Perform the review and may be project members, subject matter experts, or other stakeholders.

-6. **Review Leader:** Takes overall responsibility for the review, including deciding who will be involved and organizing when and where the review will take place.
+    - **Records Details:** Takes detailed notes during the review meeting, including decisions made, action items, and any new anomalies found.
+    - **Documents Outcomes:** Ensures that all relevant information from the review is accurately documented and distributed to the team.

+5. **Reviewers:**
+    - **Conducts Review:** Examines the document or code to identify defects, issues, and areas for improvement.
+    - **Provides Feedback:** Offers constructive feedback based on their expertise and perspective.
+    - **Collaborates:** Works with other reviewers and the author to ensure a thorough and effective review.

+6. **Review Leader:**
+    - **Plans Review:** Organizes the review process, including selecting participants and scheduling the review meeting.
+    - **Coordinates Activities:** Ensures that all review activities are carried out as planned.
+    - **Ensures Objectives:** Makes sure that the review objectives are met and that the process is completed efficiently.

 </details>